Old English literature

-Old English literature refers to poetry and prose written in Old English in early medieval England, from the 7th century to the decades after the Norman Conquest of 1066, a period often termed Anglo-Saxon England.
+Old English literature refers to poetry (alliterative verse) and prose written in Old English in early medieval England, from the 7th century to the decades after the Norman Conquest of 1066, a period often termed Anglo-Saxon England.
 The 7th-century work Cædmon's Hymn is often considered as the oldest surviving poem in English, as it appears in an 8th-century copy of Bede's text, the Ecclesiastical History of the English People.
-Poetry written in the mid 12th century represents some of the latest post-Norman examples of Old English.
+Poetry written in the mid-12th century represents some of the latest post-Norman examples of Old English.
 Adherence to the grammatical rules of Old English is largely inconsistent in 12th-century work, and by the 13th century the grammar and syntax of Old English had almost completely deteriorated, giving way to the much larger Middle English corpus of literature.

 In descending order of quantity, Old English literature consists of: sermons and saints' lives; biblical translations; translated Latin works of the early Church Fathers; chronicles and narrative history works; laws, wills and other legal works; practical works on grammar, medicine, and geography; and poetry.
 In all, there are over 400 surviving manuscripts from the period, of which about 189 are considered major.
 In addition, some Old English text survives on stone structures and ornate objects.

 The poem Beowulf, which often begins the traditional canon of English literature, is the most famous work of Old English literature.
 The Anglo-Saxon Chronicle has also proven significant for historical study, preserving a chronology of early English history.

 In addition to Old English literature, Anglo-Latin works comprise the largest volume of literature from the Early Middle Ages in England.

 Extant manuscripts

 Over 400 manuscripts remain from the Anglo-Saxon period, with most written during the 9th to 11th centuries.
-There were considerable losses of manuscripts as a result of the Dissolution of the Monasteries in the 16th century.
+There were considerable losses of manuscripts as a result of the dissolution of the monasteries in the 16th century.

 Old English manuscripts have been highly prized by collectors since the 16th century, both for their historic value and for their aesthetic beauty with their uniformly spaced letters and decorative elements.

 Paleography and codicology

 Manuscripts written in both Latin and the vernacular remain.
-It is believed that Irish missionaries are responsible for the scripts used in early Anglo-Saxon texts, which include the Insular half-uncial (important Latin texts) and Insular minuscule (both Latin and the vernacular).
-In the 10th century, the Caroline minuscule was adopted for Latin, however the Insular minuscule continued to be used for Old English texts.
+Early Anglo-Saxon texts used styles of scripts borrowed from Irish missionaries, which include the Insular half-uncial (used for important Latin texts) and Insular minuscule (used for both Latin and the vernacular).
+In the 10th century, the Caroline minuscule was adopted for Latin; however, the Insular minuscule continued to be used for Old English texts.
 Thereafter, it was increasingly influenced by Caroline minuscule, while retaining certain distinctively Insular letter-forms.

 Early English manuscripts often contain later annotations in the margins of the texts; it is a rarity to find a completely unannotated manuscript.
 These include corrections, alterations and expansions of the main text, as well as commentary upon it, and even unrelated texts.
 The majority of these annotations appear to date to the 13th century and later.